MSU-Libraries/kube-doc/README.md

 ### Snap Install

-All three tools can be installed using `snap` on Ubuntu:
+All three tools can be also installed using `snap` on Ubuntu:
 ```
 snap install --classic kubeadm
 snap install --classic kubectl
 snap install --classic kubelet
 ```

 Author note: My limited testing with snap these packages resulted in a sub-optimal experience.
+You're on your own here.

 ### Manual Install